I really like you!

 I recently received a one sentence text from a friend that completely lifted my spirit in the middle of a "blah" week.
 It simply read, "I really like you!"
 I initially chuckled to myself thinking that I received the text by accident, and that it was actually intended for her husband.
 I thought this because Matt and I usually send funny little affirmations to each other to get us through the day, so I text back with an awkward "lol" and asked her who she was flirting with.

 To my surprise, she explained that she had been reading through some of my old blogs entries, and told me that she appreciates my friendship and what I have to say *insert warm and fuzzy feeling here*.
 I told Matt about the text exchange later that night, and we both reveled at how rare it is these days to receive such gratitude and genuine affirmations from friends or acquaintances these days.

-In the same week, my incredible 13 year old nephew was explaining his immense like for something and he acquainted it to "wow this is amazing, it would get hundreds of likes on instagram!" and since his generation is the pinnacle of our online and social media oriented lives, it reminded me that we don't often say what we need to say in person or even over text.
+In the same week, my incredible 13 year old nephew was explaining his immense like for something we were showing him and said," wow this is amazing, it would get hundreds of likes on instagram!" and since his generation is the pinnacle of our online and social media oriented lives, it reminded me that we don't often say what we need to say in person or even over text.
 It's simply easier just to pop someone a thumbs up, or double tap and scroll on.
-I really appreciated that moment of genuine expression and connection because it opened the door for me to reciprocate, and tell her exactly how I felt about her as well.
+I really appreciated that moment of genuine expression and connection from my friend, because it opened the door for me to reciprocate, and tell her exactly how I felt about her as well.